 For the first timers, you have never walked on ice where cold water rushes a few inches below your feet.
 Walking over ice for the first time can be intimidating.
 So just blindly follow your guide.
 At places, the CHADAR can be thin and weak.
 The guides will be there to warn you and even show you how to walk over those patches.
 Just follow their instructions.
 You definitely don’t want to fall in freezing cold water.
 Trust me, it is not a very good feeling.

 Hot water bags and thermos flask can save your day…as well as night

 Carry hot water bags.
 It can be really helpful during the nights to keep you warm.
 Keep the hot water bag inside your sleeping bag and it will keep your feet warm.

-Thermos flasks are must.
-The temperature is sub-zero, but neither the entire rive freezes, nor the water in your thermos flask.
-Also the flask is needed to keep your water warm.
+Thermos flasks are a must.
+The temperature is sub-zero, but neither the entire river freeze, nor the water in your thermos flask.
+Also, the flask is needed to keep your water warm.
 So do not forget to carry hot water bags and thermos flask.